 5. Locate and install the ucd-snmp RPM, ucd-snmp-utils RPM, and dmi2snmp RPM packages.
 These packages are also located in the /ISC/Software/linux/dmisnmp directory on the System Resource CD.
 Use the rpm command to install each package.
-For example, the following three commands install versions of these three packages (Note that these names may not be the same for Linux 7.1):
+For example, the following three commands install versions of these three packages (Note that these names may not be the same for all versions of Linux):